It’s a bird! It’s a plane! It’s a… shadowy figure on your webcam screen?

 To have an effective video meeting, you have to be engaging.
 And you can’t do that if no one can see you.
 All webcam images or videos look best with good lighting, and there’s a lot of best practices to make your video call look great.

 Here are some lighting scenarios to consider during your next webcam meeting:

 - Test your setup

 This should go without saying, but dress to impress!
-Whether you’re running a webinar, being interviewed, or having a one on one meeting, you’ll want to look presentable—and be visible—on your webcam.
+Whether you’re hosting a videoconference, running a webinar, or having a one on one meeting, you’ll want to look presentable—and be visible—on your webcam.
 Proper lighting can mean very little if you aren’t looking your best.

 Need to see eye-to-eye with your team?
 Check out our guide to the best screen sharing apps for your business.

 - Avoid busy patterns, which could translate poorly on video

 - Make sure your background is clean and appropriate